interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 23 September
 * *1.5 hours* Dissertation introduction and motivation
 * *2 hour* Continued work on dissertation motivation and the high level aims (with research)

+### 24 September
+* *2 hours* Learning docker and attempting to create a continous deployment pipeline to work with DigitalOcean
+* *2 hours* Set up project skeleton and more work on pipelines (wiki generation , ci and cd)

+### 25 September
+* *1.5 hours* Work on creating initial wireframes for the project
+* *2 hours* Work on adding wiki generation and ci pipeline to project repository on github

+## Week 2

+### 26 September

+* *0.75 hours* Finish up initial wireframes for the project - these will be used for requirement gathering.
+Upload onto github